University of Bolton, Deane Road, Bolton. BL3 5AB

 Possession of the PgDip Clinical Practice will help your progression to a varied range of clinical positions.
 These positions can include nurse clinicians, nurse practitioners (both in hospital and community settings), ward managers, advanced paramedics, community matrons, critical care outreach teams and nurse specialists.

 There are also opportunities in general practices, walk-in centres, minor injury units, emergency departments, elderly care facilities, intermediate care teams, prison services, acute medical and surgical teams and specialist hospital services.

-    On successful completion of the PgDip, you'll have the option of continuing your studies by progressing onto the MSc Clinical Practice.
+When you successfully complete the PgDip, you can continue your studies by progressing to the MSc Clinical Practice.

-    You can also use the qualification to enter a range of other careers.
-For some of these roles, relevant experience and/or postgraduate study may be required.
-Some of these careers include:
+You can also use the qualification as a stepping stone into a range of other careers.
+Some of these roles may require relevant experience and/or postgraduate study.
+Possible careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.

 For details of how to apply for this course, please choose your status from the options below: